 To the taxpayers of the Town of Andover – the fourth installment of the taxes listed on the October 1, 2018 Grand List becomes due and payable to the Town of Andover on April 1, 2020.
 Payments must be postmarked, paid on line, or brought to our office by May 1, 2020 to avoid an interest charge.
 Interest will be charged starting May 2, 2020 on all delinquent bills at a rate of 18% per year (1½% per month) from the due date of January 1st, with a minimum charge of $2 for each bill.
 All Tax bills under $3 have been waived.

 Online credit card payments may be made at www.andoverct.org.
 Cash, check or money order payments are accepted at the counter during business hours.
 Payments by check or money order may be mailed to the Tax Collector’s office or placed in the drop box outside Tax Collector’s office.
 Office hours are Monday 8:15 pm – 7:00 pm and Tuesday– Thursday 8:15 am – 4:00 pm.
-The office will be closed on Monday, January 20, 2020 in honor of Martin Luther King, Jr. Day.
+The office is closed Fridays.

 Failure to receive a tax bill will not invalidate the tax or any interest which may, by State law, accrue.